 In a recent blog, we explained the four different types of annuities where one of those four was the fixed index annuity.
-Now we’ll take a closer look at the features of Fixed Index Annuities to illustrate why we believe the fixed index is the better choice over the other types of annuities.
+Now we’ll take a closer look at the features of FIAs to illustrate why we believe the fixed index is the better choice over the other annuities.

 When looking at the different kinds of investment vehicles and plans that are available, we can put them into two basic groups: those that risk your principal, and “safe money” options that protect it.

 The traditional investments most of us know about fall into the group that put our principal at risk: stocks, mutual funds, real estate, commodities, and so on.